 When active, the tab key will move to the next field and shift+tab will move to the previous field.

-The column alignment can also be triggered manually (even when currently disabled) by using the command
+Alignment can also be triggered manually using

 Note: This works well with reasonably small files.
 With a 2000 line, 10 column file it's still usable.
 With 10000 lines it starts to lag a bit.
 I wrote this because I often feel the need to write files in a simple table format, but don't want to use Excel.
 You may want to take a copy of your file first, just to be safe.